masomaster/portfolio-v2/content/jobs/PLNUSoftwareEngineer/index.md

 url: 'https://www.pointloma.edu/'
 ---

-- Led technical implementation of new third-party service for student conduct and accommodations to streamline services and protect data
+- Led technical implementation of new third-party service for student conduct and accommodations (Symplicity Advocate and Accommodate) to streamline services and protect data
-- Built crucial integration to ensure continuing utilization of our Student Success platform after Instructure changed data structures
+- Built crucial Workday Studio integration to ensure continuing utilization of our Student Success platform using by hundreds of faculty to accommodate new Instructure Canvas data structures
 - Earned Workday Pro Integrations Administration certification, demonstrating expertise on new development platform within 3 months